Lisa Folly

 Person-centred therapy does not offer fixes, strategies or solutions – rather, it holds that clients already have the answers and with some help, will be able to see them.

-I will listen to you in a caring, authentic, understanding, and non-judgemental manner.
-I believe that being listened to in this way, provides the optimal conditions to facilitate change and will enable you to:
+I will listen to you in a caring, authentic, understanding and non-judgemental manner.
+I believe that being listened to in this way, provides the optimal conditions to facilitate change and can enable you to:

 - find a way through your problems or difficulties